arnaublanco/Fluospotter/README.md

 ## Documentation

-More documentation about fluospotter including how to train, create a dataset, is available at https://github.com/arnaublanco/fluospotter/tree/master/tutorial.
+More documentation about fluospotter including how to train, create a dataset, etc. will be provided soon.

 ## Installation